Surgeon Site

 Crossover Toe

 Many people with mild bunions live pain-free and never require treatment.
-If your bunion is only mildly irritated, you can manage symptoms by wearing comfortable, roomy shoes, or applying moleskin, silicone, or gel pads to prevent rubbing.
-Orthotic inserts, bunion splints, toe spacers, and bunion correction sleeves or socks can reduce minor bunion discomfort caused by calluses and corns.
+Others may be able to manage their symptoms with comfortable, roomy shoes and/or shoe inserts, bunion splints, toe spacers, and bunion correction sleeves and socks.

-However, these short-term remedies will not straighten your toe permanently or keep your bunion from getting bigger and becoming more painful.
+However, these short-term remedies will not straighten your toe permanently or keep your bunion from becoming bigger and more painful.

 Minimal Incisions, Maximum Benefits